 This isn’t a test of your knowledge gained through education or work experience.
-Instead, these types of tests utilize visual puzzles, questions, and unique scenarios to determine if you have potential regarding the role, learning the necessary skills, and continuing to learn as things change and businesses grow.
+Instead, these tests utilize visual puzzles, questions, and unique scenarios to determine if you have potential regarding the role, learn the necessary skills, and continue to learn as things change and businesses grow.

 Situation Judgment Testing (SJT)

 Situational Judgement Tests are used to determine how well you handle a variety of scenarios within the scope of your professional duties.
 SJTs are psychological assessments that contain only multiple-choice questions.
 These questions will come immediately after being presented with a hypothetical situation that may be faced during a typical workday.

 Preparing for a Call Center Assessment with Next-Interview